Bradley Johnson: International career

 Johnson is eligible to play for the United States through his grandfather who is from there.

+Coaching career

+Johnson post retirement retained his role working as a coach in the Derby County academy.
+In February 2025, Johnson worked as an assistant head coach to first-team caretaker manager Matt Hamshaw.
+In June 2025, Johnson was appointed as lead under-18 coach at Derby County.

 Personal life

 Johnson has American heritage.
 He has two younger brothers who, as of 2015, are footballers registered with the Norwich City academy.